francesco44Hello/dario-atobit-movie/README.md

 ## Usage

 - Upon opening the application, you will see the homepage with three tabs: "Upcoming Movies," "In Theaters," and "Search."
-- Click on the "Upcoming Movies" tab to view a list of upcoming movies.
+- Scroll on the "Upcoming Movies" tab to view a list of upcoming movies.
-- Click on the "In Theaters" tab to see movies currently playing in theaters.
+- Scrool on the "In Theaters" tab to see movies currently playing in theaters.
 - Navigate to the "Search" tab and enter keywords to search for specific movies.
 - Click on a movie card to view detailed information about the selected movie.